-Project Vesta's work is overseen by an Independent Review Board.
+Vesta's work is overseen by the Vesta Advisory Committee.

 Phase I consists of foundational research to understand the diverse environmental and socioeconomic factors of CCC.
 This phase includes modeling studies, laboratory experiments, pilot site evaluations, pilot site baseline sampling and social and psychological studies.

 For each site, Phase II only moves forward if the Vesta team, together with our local partners and Independent Review Board, determine that the data obtained in Phase I indicate the necessary safety and efficacy of CCC required to conduct a small pilot demonstration of olivine.

 If safety, efficacy and economic assessments are positive, Phase III will scale up olivine deployment over a larger area in the region.

 As deployments move into the million tonne scale, sites have the potential to span borders.
 Vesta aims to collectively work with multiple participating countries to explore how carbon emissions targets may be achieved collaboratively.